 Consequently, Commissioner of Business Oversight Jan Lynn Owen has determined that an extraordinary situation exists in the counties and has issued a proclamation authorizing state-chartered banks to close any or all of their offices in affected areas until the Commissioner determines the extraordinary condition has ended.

-Our hearts go out to everyone who has been impacted by the devastating fires raging across California.
+Our hearts go out to everyone who has been impacted by the devastating natural disasters affecting California.
 We recognize that the immediate focus of our colleagues and friends in these regions is on ensuring the safety of their family and loved ones.

 CBA President and CEO, Simone Lagomarsino, discusses Operation Choke Point, and the regulatory requirements that force bankers to spend much of their time and money intrusively policing their own customers in an Orange County Register editorial.